nimu77/learning-library/data-management-library/database-tools/apex/restlab/5-using-the-rest-service-on-dept-defining-list-of-values.md

 ## Summary

 This completes Module 5.
-You now have the idea of creating an application based on REST funtion.
+You should now know how to create a web source module in a new application and link it to REST Endpoints in different schema to populate data.

 ## **Learn More** - *Useful Links*